-Sec.
-15. (a) The assignment of a BEP facility shall be made by the state licensing agency with the active participation of the Indiana committee of licensed managers.
-A bidding process is used to promote upward mobility and to assign available BEP facilities.

-(b) When a BEP facility becomes available, the state licensing agency will solicit bids for the facility from eligible persons on the placement list.
+- Sec.
+15. (a) The assignment of a BEP facility shall be made by the state licensing agency with the active participation of the Indiana elected committee of licensed managers.
+A bidding process is used to: - (1) promote upward mobility; and - (2) assign available BEP facilities. - (b) When a BEP facility becomes available, the state licensing agency will solicit bids for the facility from eligible persons on the placement list.